 - Empowering patients to achieve wellness goals

-Healthcare nurses give patients the keys to making beneficial and informed decisions regarding their lifestyle, health needs, and treatment plans.
-They can speak with doctors to communicate what a patient wants and how they can achieve a better level of health.
+Healthcare nurses support patients in making beneficial and informed decisions about their lifestyle, health needs, and treatment plans.
+Part of their role is to speak with doctors to communicate what a patient needs, what they want, and how they can achieve a better level of health.

 Nurse Health Coaches are both nurses and wellness experts who help others feel their best through personalized lifestyle changes that meet unique dietary, emotional, and physical goals and needs.
 These coaches work with clients to help them discover how to fuel their bodies, live healthy lifestyles, and find the best wellness and health routines that work for them.
 Nurse Health Coaches combine the medical expertise of nurses with the holistic wellness knowledge of Health Coaches.